logicenes/lab-game/README.md

 ##  How to Play

-- **Jump**: Press `Arrow Up` or `Spacebar`
+- Press `Arrow Up` or `Spacebar` to jump
-- Avoid the chocolates – dogs can’t handle that much sweetness!
+- Avoid chocolate – it's toxic to the Wurst
-- Survive as long as possible.
-After 3 hits, it’s game over.
+- If you hit a chocolate, the game ends

 ---